 Physical and Interdisciplinary Regional Ocean Dynamics and Modeling Systems

 Our research includes: quantifying of ocean features and dynamics, multi-scale numerical modeling, and uncertainty quantification and assimilation schemes.
-Recent results include high-order hybrid Finite-Element schemes for physical-biological dynamics at shelfbreaks (bottom left), rigorous nonlinear and non-Gaussian data assimilation using our GMM-DO filter (bottom right) and exact path planning for swarms of underwater vehicles using level-set equations (top right).
+Recent results include high-order hybrid Finite-Element schemes for physical-biological dynamics at shelfbreaks (bottom left), rigorous nonlinear and non-Gaussian data assimilation using our GMM-DO filter and smoother (bottom right) and exact path planning for swarms of underwater vehicles using level-set equations (top right).

 Long-duration Environmentally-adaptive Autonomous Rigorous Naval Systems (LEARNS)